Alcaraz–Sinner rivalry: 2025

 Five weeks later, they met for a rematch in the Wimbledon final.
 Sinner defeated two-time defending champion Alcaraz in four sets, dropping the first, to win his first Wimbledon title.
-Sinner's victory over Alcaraz ended several streaks: Sinner's five-match losing streak against Alcaraz, Alcaraz' winning streaks at Wimbledon and at the natural surface majors, and Alcaraz's overall 24-match winning streak.
-It also marked Alcaraz' first loss in a major final.
+Sinner's victory over Alcaraz ended several streaks: Sinner's five-match losing streak against Alcaraz, Alcaraz's winning streaks at Wimbledon, and Alcaraz's overall 24-match winning streak.
+It was also Alcaraz's first loss in a major final, and prevented him from becoming the first man to defend the Channel Slam since Björn Borg.

-In both players' next tournament, the Cincinnati Open, they met again in the final.
-This was a truncated affair, as Sinner retired due to an illness with Alcaraz leading 5–0 in the first set.

-Sinner and Alcaraz met for a third consecutive major final at the US Open.
-They were the first pair of men to contest three major finals in the same calendar year.
+Both players withdrew from the Canadian Open and returned to competition at the Cincinnati Open, where they met again in the final.
+This was a truncated affair, as Sinner retired due to illness with Alcaraz leading 5–0 in the first set.
+They then met for a third consecutive major final at the US Open, as the first pair of men to contest three major finals in the same calendar year.
 Alcaraz defeated defending champion Sinner in four sets, dropping the second.
 He ended Sinner's winning streak at the hardcourt majors, and reclaimed the world No. 1 ranking for the first time in two years.
 Alcaraz and Sinner therefore split the majors at two-apiece for the second consecutive year.

-Sinner defended his title at the 2025 ATP Finals, defeating Alcaraz in the final in straight sets.
-Both players reached the final winning all three of their round-robin matches.
+At the 2025 ATP Finals, Sinner and Alcaraz both won all three of their round-robin matches to progress to the semifinals, where they both dispatched their opponents in straight sets.
+In the final, Sinner defeated Alcaraz in straight sets to defend his title.
+At the completion of the 2025 season, the two players were perfectly tied at 1,651 points won in matches between them.

+2026

+At the 2026 Monte-Carlo Masters, Sinner and Alcaraz faced each other in the final.
+This match was a contest for the world No. 1 singles ranking.
+In the final, Sinner defeated Alcaraz in straight sets to regain the world No. 1 singles ranking.
+At the 2026 French Open, Alcaraz did not play due to injury and Sinner lost in an upset in the second round.
+This ended the pair's streak of nine straight Grand Slam titles which began in 2024.